interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

     - BTP is used for transferring ILP packets and messages that are used for settlements and so on between two nodes.
   - (2) ILP
     - [Interledger Protocol V4 (ILPv4)](../0027-interledger-protocol-4/0027-interledger-protocol-4.md)
-    - ILP is used for transferring payment, node configuration, and routing information.
+    - ILP is used for sending payment packets across multiple hops.
+Some other protocols, including those for node configuration and routing, are also built on top of ILP and use ILP packets to communicate that information between peers.
   - (3) STREAM
     - [STREAM - A Multiplexed Money and Data Transport for ILP](../0029-stream/0029-stream.md)
     - STREAM is used for transferring money and data bidirectionally from applications.